Personality Disorders Medication

 Class Summary

-Useful in stabilizing the affective extremes in patients with bipolar disorder but are less effective for that purpose in patients with personality disorders.
+These agents are useful for stabilizing the affective extremes in patients with bipolar disorder, but they are less effective in doing so in patients with personality disorders.
 They have some demonstrated efficacy in suppressing impulsive and particularly aggressive behavior in patients with personality disorder.

 Antipsychotics